 In blog and website world for instance; when we write and publish a post, usually we will make a call into action to our audiences.
 Some creatives will have a subscription form to instruct their potential subscribers to sign up and subscribe to their newsletter.
 Others will introduce directly the links of their landing pages for example; maybe they have a freebie to giveaway.
 Some choose to link their products and services directly with the call to action to “buy now” or “get a free trial download.”
 Depending on their approaches and strategies, sometimes these creatives may choose to introduce and instruct a call to action in the beginning, middle, or at the end of the post.

 I think I have shared this before already.
 The day I became a born-again Christian, I was in a school library studying.
 It was an exam week, and I was sitting alone on one of the school library desks studying for the next exam.
 Then two Chinese fellow students, a male and female came to me.
 Honestly, I am not sure if they were Chinese, Korean, Cambodian, or Japanese, but they were of Asian ethnicity.
 I’m also not sure if they were siblings, friends, or boyfriend and girlfriend.
 But they introduced themselves as fellow students, and told me their names, that I don’t recall today for it has been a while.
 After they introduced themselves and I introduced myself back to them, they asked me if they could pray for me.
 That was their entry way to get into the conversation with me.
 And I said, ‘oh, great, that is very kind of you.’
 During that time I had a lot of crises so I took it as God has heard my prayers because I somehow thought God sent them to confirm it…hahaha.
-So they prayed for me, and immediately after that they began their pitch and started preaching to me and tell me about God and His love for us.
+So they prayed for me, and immediately after that they began their pitch and started preaching to me and telling me about God and His love for us.
 It was an engaging conversation; they let me spoke also and participated in the overall conversation.
 They also asked me about my previous faith background and things like that.
 And at the end of the conversation, they gave me a free CD resource and said it would helped me if I listened to it because it explained more about what they have been preaching to me, and telling me.
 After that they made a call into action and asked me if I would like to make the Lord Jesus as my Lord and Savior.
 I come from Roman Catholic background, and I knew about the Lord Jesus and the gift of Salvation.
 Since I didn’t want to disappoint them, so I said why not.
 And they led me to pray the Salvation prayer, and then they left.

 Looking back now to my story of how they made it seem easy to approach me and evangelized to me, I realized that there were some business and marketing skills there that they had to apply, and it occurred to me that we are all business people, because we are always doing business of some kind.
 We are all representatives, ambassadors, or advocates for what we believe in, or for something.